Vanessa Kahlon, M.A.Executive Director & Founder

 Sara’s interests include surfing, jewelry crafting, running, swimming, biking, tea drinking, spear fishing, sailing, camping, hiking and traveling.

 Carrie Johnson is a Licensed Marriage and Family Therapist (LMFT#79984), has joined KFS School to provide monthly clinical consultation and support the vision of fostering every child's unique greatness!
 Carrie is part of a multidisciplinary group practice, specializing in therapy for kids, teens, and families when there are mental health, attachment, behavioral, emotional, learning, or developmental challenges.
 Carrie is skilled at collaboration and case management to help families and teams use individualized and strength-based solutions, from her decade of working in the child welfare, residential treatment, and juvenile justice systems.
 Learn more about her practice and philosophy at www.CarrieJohnsonMFT.com, or email her at info@CarrieJohnsonMFT.com.

 Lola "The Dog"School Therapy Dog

-Lola is our latest beautiful addition to the family.
+Lola has been supporting our school for over two years.
+KFS School is a big believer in celebrating birthdays, so here we are singing happy birthday to Lola on her 9th year.
 She is the smallest most cutest therapy dog you can look for.
 She has been adopted by her new mommy Vanessa Kahlon and all the kids now call her family.
 Lola is so funny and loves playing with balls and if you hear her make any sound that's her saying "Hi, I want to play with you".
 She's on a mission to help the kids learn how to take good care of her as well as grooming skills.
 Lola makes every child feel happy and playful!